RupaChandram/Namaste-React/class-2-ignite-your-app.md

 ### 4) What is `npx` ?

-   => The npx stands for Node Package Execute
+    => The npx stands for Node Package Execute.
     => It means execute using npm.
 Npx is a tool that use to execute packages.
     => A package can be executable without installing the package.
 It is an npm package runner so if any packages aren’t already installed it will install them automatically.
     => Eg: In npx you can create a react app without installing the package: `npx create-react-app myApp`

 ### 5) What is difference between `dependencies` vs `devDependencies`?

     => dependencies : Packages that are required in your project.
     => devDependencies : Packages that are used for only development environment.

 ### 6) What is Tree Shaking?